baky0905/personal-website/docs/bookmarks.md

 💡💡💡💡💡

-- [Schlumberger's journey](https://powerapps.microsoft.com/en-us/blog/schlumberger/) - An article on how prolific app maker ignites low code revolution and Schlumberger ✔️🌎

 ## Integrated Development Environments (IDE) and Editors

 💻💻💻💻💻

-- [Typora](https://typora.io/) - Minimalist markdown editor which removes the preview window, mode switcher, syntax symbols of markdown source code, and all other unnecessary distractions, replacing them with a real-time preview to help you concentrate on the content itself. ✔️🌎

 - [RStudio](https://www.rstudio.com) – RStudio is an integrated development environment (IDE) with all of the tools required to work with R in one place (console, source, plots, workspace, help, history, syntax highlighting,...). ✔️🌎